Ruby Soho (wrestler): Ring of Honor Wrestling (2015)

-WWE
+WWE (2016–2021)

 NXT (2016–2017)

 On December 15, 2016, it was reported that Prange had signed with WWE and reported to the WWE Performance Center.
 She made her in-ring debut on January 13 at an NXT live event, losing to Daria Berenato.
 Going by the ring name Ruby Riot, she made her television debut on the March 22 episode of NXT, attacking Nikki Cross and the rest of Sanity, alongside Tye Dillinger, No Way Jose and Roderick Strong, establishing herself as a face.
 This led to a match between the two teams at NXT TakeOver: Orlando, on April 1, where Riot's team lost.

 In her first singles match, which aired on the April 12 episode of NXT, Riot defeated Kimberly Frankele with Nikki Cross attempting to distract her.
 The following week, Cross called out Riot and a brawl ensued.
 William Regal booked the two in a match, which again led to a brawl that had to be split up.
 On the May 3 episode of NXT, Riot participated in a #1 contender's battle royal for Asuka's NXT Women's Championship and made it to the final three before Asuka attacked her, Cross, and Ember Moon, resulting in a no contest.
 A fatal four-way match between all four women for the championship was later scheduled at NXT TakeOver: Chicago, but Moon was later taken out of the match due to a legitimate injury.
 Riot lost the match at the event after Asuka pinned both her and Cross simultaneously.
 On the October 18 episode of NXT, Riot competed against Ember Moon and Sonya Deville in a triple threat qualifying match for a title opportunity at NXT TakeOver: WarGames, but was unsuccessful as the match was won by Moon.
 She later competed twice against Sonya Deville, with Riot winning the first match on the November 22 episode of NXT, but losing the second one on December 7 in a No Holds Barred match, which turned out to be her last match on NXT after already being on the main roster.